 The calendar will show the earliest date the merchant could receive it.
 If the merchant accepts electronic payments, the funds will be withdrawn from your account on the day you specified that the payment be made.
 If the merchant does not accept electronic payments, we will make the payment by check and it will post to your account once the Merchant receives and deposits the check.
 That process can take up to 7 business days to allow for mail delivery & processing.

 Although a number of your payees accept payments electronically, many do not.
 For those that do not accept electronic payments, a check must be sent to that payee through the regular U.S. mail.
 Once the payee receives it, it may also take a day or so for that payee to process the check and post it to your account.

-You may click Bill History, then View Detail of Merchant in question.
-Click Payment Inquiry, complete the form and click Send Inquiry.
+You may click Payment Center, then Activity, then the Payment in question.
+Click Payment Inquiry, complete the form, and click Send Inquiry.
 You may also call (855) 856-9297.

 Bill payments and transfers appear on your register screen.
 The Clr (Clear) column should state “Cleared”.

 Your monthly statement from your payee should also indicate the date and amount of the payment.
 Your monthly bank statement will show "External Withdrawal" and the name of the payee or a copy of the paid check if you receive check images with your statement.